 Whether you’re a starter in the email marketing world or a true email veteran, engaging with your audience can be pretty hard.
 Where do you find people that are interested in your emails?
 How do you keep them engaged with your email content?
 What triggers them to buy from you?
 Without a proper strategy, you’re going on a wild goose chase with your email marketing.
-In this article, I’m breaking down effective strategies to engage with your email audience.
+In this article, were breaking down effective strategies to engage with your email audience.

 When you’re still considering email marketing as a viable addition to your marketing mix, you might want to know precisely how effective email marketing can be for your business.
 That’s why we gained some data from around the web to show you how email marketing is still alive and kicking.